Skip to Content

 • Don’t wander around after dark- If you need to travel between neighborhoods at night, travel by road.
 You can easily walk from a safe, touristy area into a sketchy neighborhood in just a few blocks.

 • Don’t walk from the border to downtown after dark- Take take a taxi, colectivo, or Uber instead.
 The ride only costs 10 pesos (50 cents) by colectivo.
-Muggings regularly occur on the pedestrian walkways between the border and downtown.
+Muggings regularly occur on the pedestrian walkways between the border and the city center.

 • Stick to well-lit areas where other people are walking around- Muggers use the cover of darkness to attack.
 They also avoid crowded areas.
 Chances are if there are a bunch of people around you, you’re safe.
 For example, plazas are generally safe.